aff3ct/MIPP/README.md

 cmake -B build -DCMAKE_PREFIX_PATH=$MIPP_ROOT
 ```

-#### Compiling the Static Library
+#### Generate Sources & Compile the Static Library

 MIPP is mainly a header only library.
 However, some macro operations require
 to compile a small library.
-This is especially the case of the `compress`
+This is particularly true for the `compress`
 operation that relies on generated LUTs stored in the static library.

 To generate the source files containing these LUTs you need to install Python3